lwfinger/rtw88/README.md

 ---

-### Q3: How do I update the driver after a kernel update?
-You will need to pull the latest code from this repository and recompile the driver.
-[Follow the steps in the Maintenance section](#kernel-updates-).

----

-### Q4: Is Secure Boot supported?
+### Q3: Is Secure Boot supported?
 Yes, this repository provides a way to sign the kernel modules to be compatible with Secure Boot.
 [Check out the Installation with SecureBoot section](#installation-with-secureboot-).

 ---

-### Q5: My card isn't listed.
+### Q4: My card isn't listed.
 Can I request a feature?
 For feature requests like supporting a new card, you should reach out to Realtek engineers via E-mail at [linux-wireless@vger.kernel.org](mailto:linux-wireless@vger.kernel.org).

 ---

-### Q6: How to remove this driver if it doesn't work as expected?
+### Q5: How to remove this driver if it doesn't work as expected?
 Run this command in the rtw88 source directory and then the rtw88 driver will be unloaded and removed.

 `sudo make uninstall`